mit-crpg/OpenMOC/docs/source/usersguide/processing.rst

     # Plot a 500 x 500 pixel image of the CMFD cells
     plot.plot_cmfd_cells(geometry, cmfd, gridsize=500)

-A depiction of the flat source regions and CMFD cells for the :file:`/OpenMOC/sample-input/benchmarks/c5g7/c5g7-cmfd.py` example input file is illustrated in :ref:`Figure 6 <figure_cmfd_cells>`.
+A depiction of the source regions and CMFD cells for the :file:`/OpenMOC/sample-input/benchmarks/c5g7/c5g7-cmfd.py` example input file is illustrated in :ref:`Figure 6 <figure_cmfd_cells>`.

 .. _figure_cmfd_cells: